i5ar/eccrypt/docs/index.rst

-.. eccrypt documentation master file, created by sphinx-quickstart on Fri Aug 25 20:03:19 2017.
+..
+Easy Crypt documentation master file, created by sphinx-quickstart on Mon Oct 2 21:44:09 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.